marco-m/concourse-ci-formula/README.md

 All-in-one Concourse installation with S3-compatible storage and Vault secret manager.

+## Development status

+2019-07 Latest Concourse 4.x series.
+No further work is planned.
+Next version will use docker-compose and not a VM.

+## Introduction

 This is a one-stop solution that allows to:

 1. Learn Concourse pipelines from scratch.